brontosaurusrex/brontosaurusrex.github.io/_posts/2025-08-20-UNIX-A-History-and-a-Memoir-by-Brian-Kernighan.md

 A History and a Memoir by Brian Kernighan:
 <https://www.youtube.com/watch?v=WEb_YL1K1Qg>

 What words can you make on a calculator if you hold it upside down?
 (31 minute of the video).
-On a modern Linux command is the same:
+On a modern Linux, command is the same:

     grep '^[behilos]*$' /usr/share/dict/words | column